-At June 30, 2013, the Lottery maintained its cash balances in one financial institution, while at June 30, 2012, the Lottery maintained its cash balances in two financial institutions.
-The balances for demand deposits were insured by the Federal Deposit Insurance Corporation up to \$250,000 at these financial institutions.
+At June 30, 2014 and 2013, respectively, the Lottery maintained its cash balances in one financial institution.
+The balances for demand deposits were insured by the Federal Deposit Insurance Corporation up to \$250,000 at this financial institution.

 Custodial credit risk - Deposits.
 In the case of deposits, this is the risk that in the event of a bank failure, the Lottery's deposits may not be returned to it.
 The Lottery does not have a deposit policy for custodial credit risk.
 The Lottery limits its custodial risk for its cash and requires collateral in an amount greater than or equal to 50% of any deposit not insured by Federal Insuring Agencies.
 A greater amount of collateral is required when the Lottery determines it is prudent.
 Collateral must meet State of New Mexico "Security of Public Money" standards and be held in the third party safekeeping.